 Private Education Loans

 Private loans are not federally insured.
 Since federal loans typically are less expensive than and offer better terms than private loans, students should exhaust their eligibility for federal loans before resorting to private loans.
-Private loans must be added to a student’s financial aid award, and cannot exceed a student’s cost of attendance.
+Private loans must be added to a student’s financial aid offer, and cannot exceed a student’s cost of attendance.
 There are private loans available to both students and parents.

 Whitworth has compiled a list of lenders from whom Whitworth students/parents have borrowed in the past three years.
 You may select ANY lender you wish, whether it is on this list or not.
 You can access this list, through the FASTChoice website, and compare these lenders here: